-Sunsets on Korcula are truly spectacular, so be sure to catch it.
+Sunsets on Korcula are truly spectacular, so be sure to catch them.
 If in Korcula Town, head to Massimo, a cocktail bar in a medieval tower where you can get a great view.
 Or walk to the end of the pier on the west side of Korcula Old Town and watch the sky turn shades of red and pink.
-You can find when the sun will set on Korcula Island HERE.
+You can find out when the sun will set on Korcula Island HERE.

 It’s now time to indulge in some of Korcula’s gastronomical delights.
 Head to one of the town’s eateries to sample some traditional food.
 You’ll find “konobas” (more rustic style dining) which serve more traditional dishes and restaurants which typically offer local dishes with a modern twist.
-As an island the seafood and fish is some of the best, but fish can be a little more expensive.
+On the island seafood and fish is some of the best, but fish can be a little more expensive.
 For a Konoba option head outside of Korcula Town to Maslina where you can try dishes such as pasticada and zrnovoski makaruni.
 For a more fine dining experience within the Old Town walls book a table by the sea at Filippi.

 Learn about What to Eat on Korcula Island.

 After dinner soak up the evening atmosphere.

 Things to do in the Evening in Korcula

 - From June to September watch a performance of the Moreska sword dance, performed on Korcula since the 17th century.
 It’s performed at 21:00 every Thursday in June and September and every Monday & Thursday in July and August.

 - As an island of wine, you’ll find plenty of opportunities to taste.
 Whether you participate at a wine festival or visit a wine bar, be sure to try one of Korcula’s local wines such as Grk, Posip or Plavac Mali.
 We highly recommend Wine Bar Bokar or LoLe Wine Bar in Korcula Town.